Thermodynamics of ancilla-assisted erasure of quantum information: Erasure Protocol

-From the structure of the quantum circuit shown in Fig.~\ref{fig2}, we observe that the ancilla, which in our example is the AM qubit of the reservoir, could otherwise be an independent qubit system.
-This means that the erasure protocol can also be realized by choosing the memory and the reservoir as qubit systems, together with an ancillary qubit that interacts only with the memory.
-Within this simplified framework, we perceive that the action of the ancilla, which is not present in the original Landauer scheme, is a central element here.
+From the structure of the quantum circuit shown in Fig.~\ref{fig2}, we observe that the ancilla, above described as the reservoir AM, could otherwise be an independent qubit system.
+This means that the erasure protocol can also be realized by taking a thermal qubit and a pure ancilla qubit independently, which together play the role of the reservoir.
 One point to be noted in the circuit of Fig.~\ref{fig2} is that, despite the transfer of the initial state $\ket{0}$ from the ancilla to the memory, it is conceptually different from the SWAP process \cite{reeb,silva}.
 This is because the latter case restricts the memory to interact with a zero-temperature reservoir in order to be reset into the state $\ket{0}$ at the end.

+Before studying the thermodynamics of our erasure protocol in the next section, we should comment on the unitarity property of the general process described by $\mathcal{\hat{U}}$, which is one of the assumptions of the quantum Landauer scenario presented in the Introduction.
+We highlight that a proper erasure process must be irreversible, meaning that no information about the initial state of the memory can be recovered from the reservoir once the process is complete.
+This raises a natural question: why is the erasure process modeled by a unitary operation, given that unitarity implies reversibility via the application of $\mathcal{\hat{U}}^{\dagger}$?
+In the unitary operation, no {\it environment} constituent, other than the {\it thermal qubit} and the {\it ancilla}, interacts with the {\it memory} \cite{reeb}.
+However, in reality, the erasure process is not complete with the unitary operation.